jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's another example of cyborgology and majic.
 When a new tool is in our hands, it gives us a unique ability and therefore increases our cyborgology.
 But we need to be taught how to use it.
 We can learn this majic ourselves, or a majician can teach us.

-To have a prosperous future, we'll need lots of these majic lessons.
+To overcome things like climate change and government debt, we'll need lots of these majic lessons.

 Because technology will keep getting more advanced.
-Someone needs to teach Main Street all the possibilities of modern tech.
-Artificial intelligence, machine learning, robotics, 3D printing, augmented reality, virtual reality, super-computers, and whatever else the protagonist wizards invent.
+Someone needs to teach Main Street all the possibilities of artificial intelligence, machine learning, robotics, 3D printing, augmented reality, super-computers, and whatever else the protagonist wizards invent.

 You know how Home Depot workers give "Do It Yourself" advice?
-Well, who does a plumber ask to find out which 3D printer to use to make a custom pipe?
+Well, who does a plumber ask to find out which 3D printer makes the best custom water pipes?
 What about a roofer curious which drone and camera best inspect weather damage?
 How can a physiotherapist use machine learning to help her client's sprained knee?

 While tech companies will keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.